Hacker0x01/docs.hackerone.com/docs/programs/message-hackers.md

 Option | Details
 ------ | -------
-All hackers who have submitted a report to your program | The message automatically posts to the **Updates** section of your of your security page.
+All hackers who have submitted a report to your program | The message automatically posts to the **Updates** section of your security page.
 Top 20 hackers who have submitted a report to your program | The message is only sent to the top 20 hackers of your program.
 Specific hacker(s) by username | You can message only certain hackers by entering their usernames.
 Custom | Set your own custom group to message.
 E.g. hackers that have submitted 5+ reports